Tharmika-Sivakumar/CropMate25/README.md

 2. **Pull Changes**
     - Navigate to **Repository > Pull** in the menu bar.
-    - This action updates your local project folder with the contributor's modifications, ensuring that both project folders are synchronized.
+    - This action updates your local project folder with the contributor's modifications, ensuring that both project folders are same.